joyceagong/fhir-patient-finder-synthea/README.md

 ## 2. Before running the app

-Change these parameters in the .env file
+Change these parameters in the .env file.
+Use the port number assigned to you to run the app for FHIR_PORT.

 ```
+FHIR_SERVER_BASE_URL= http://pwebmedcit.services.brown.edu:????/fhir
 FHIR_USERNAME = ???
 FHIR_PASSWORD = ???
-FHIR_PORT=5000
+FHIR_PORT=????
 ```

-and change the port number according to the dataset in the app.py file FHIR_SERVER_BASE_URL= "http://pwebmedcit.services.brown.edu:????/fhir"

 ## 3. Running the App